 Other Safety Information

-A retrospective study from an English-Irish cohort of 857 pregnant women showed an increased rate of hepatotoxicity among the 492 who started antiretroviral therapy during pregnancy.9 Maraviroc was one of three drugs that was associated with an increased risk of liver enzyme elevation during pregnancy with an aHR of 4.19 [1.34–13.1, P = 0.01], along with efavirenz and nevirapine.
+A retrospective study from an English-Irish cohort of 857 pregnant women showed an increased rate of hepatotoxicity among the 492 women who started ARV therapy during pregnancy.9 Maraviroc was one of three drugs that was associated with an increased risk of liver enzyme elevation during pregnancy, with an aHR of 4.19 (1.34–13.1, P = 0.01), along with efavirenz and nevirapine.
 In a model using human placental BeWo cells, maraviroc inhibited transplacental passage of two fluorescent organic cations, suggesting that it might influence placental drug transfer and cause drug-drug interactions.10

 |Formulation||Dosing Recommendations||Use in Pregnancy|